If you’ve ordered one of our collars that require rivets, you may have noticed we offer nickel and stainless steel options.

 Stainless steel is an alloy, made up of multiple materials.
 The material in stainless steel that makes it virtually corrosion or oxidation-proof is chromium (most stainless steel varieties contain at least 10.5% chromium).
 The chromium provides an oxide layer in the material, which allows the stainless steel to self-heal even if the surface is damaged or nicked.

-If your dog is aquatically active, i.e. it likes to take a dip in the ocean, seaside strolls, or laps in the pool, stainless steel is better because it’s resistant to the damaging properties of salt water and chlorine.
+If your dog is aquatically active, i.e. he likes to take a dip in the ocean, seaside strolls, or laps in the pool, stainless steel is better because it’s resistant to the damaging properties of salt water and chlorine.

 But, if your dog just likes to splash in the lake or walk through the river, nickel products are going to be less expensive yet still keep their sparkling appearance.